ac2aasa/D2PConverter/README.md

-# RapidDocumentConversion
+# D2PConverter
-Group Project by Yasin, Merin, Celestie
+Group Project by Aryan, Devansh, Sridhar and Raman

 In our system the users should be able to upload any WORD document and it will get converted to a PDF document in a single click.​